 I am an interdisciplinary researcher in sustainable development, conservation and environmental management issues with a specialisation in ecological economics.
 My main current research interest is in people’s values around nature.
 I enjoy taken a broad view of the notion of value and values, looking through the lenses of economics, ecology, ethics, psychology and spiritual practice, and have a particular interest in how social processes shape values and in ways we can integrate economic and deliberative methodologies to better incorporate shared values of nature into decision-making.

 I currently work at the University of York, Environment Department as Senior Lecturer in Deliberative Ecological Economics, where I am programme leader for the MSc in Environmental Economics and Environmental Management.
 I previously worked as Principal Investigator at the Scottish Association for Marine Science (SAMS) where I lead the Laurence Mee Centre for Society and the Sea, and have lectured at the Universities of Edinburgh, St Andrews, Leicester and Aberdeen.
 Finally, I work as an independent consultant, am ordained as Interfaith Minister by the One Spirit Interfaith Seminary, and enjoy landscape photography.

-I have authored over 30 peer reviewed publications (H index 23, link to Google Scholar Profile).
+I have authored over 45 peer reviewed publications (link to Google Scholar Profile).
 My work has received funding from European, UK, Norwegian and Finnish research councils and I currently co-lead the EU Horizon 2020 PERICLES project on maritime cultural heritage.
 I am a Lead Author for the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES) focusing on the conceptualisation of multiple values.
-I was previously a principal investigator and lead author for the second phase of the UK National Ecosystem Assessment (2012-2014), leading the work package on shared, plural and cultural values of ecosystems.
-I am also a board member of the International Society for Ecological Economics and the European Society for Ecological Economics.
+I was previously a principal investigator for the second phase of the UK National Ecosystem Assessment (2012-2014), leading work on shared, plural and cultural values of ecosystems.
+I have also served as board member of the International Society for Ecological Economics and the European Society for Ecological Economics.
 For my cross-disciplinary research in the Solomon Islands (South Pacific) on environmental values, I have received prizes from the European Society for Ecological Economics, the Society for Conservation Biology, and the Geographical Field Group.
 Before moving to the UK, I worked as an environmental campaigner in the Netherlands, Iceland and elsewhere.